POptUS/IBCDFO/docs/pounders.rst

 and possible values are

 * 0 - normal termination because norm of :math:`\gradf(\psp)` at final
-  :math:`\psp` satistifed user-provided gradient tolerance,
+  :math:`\psp` satisfied user-provided gradient tolerance,
 * > 0 - exceeded the maximum number evals and the value is the 2-norm of
   :math:`\gradf` at final :math:`\psp`
 * -1 - input was fatally incorrect (error message shown)